After 70 countries and seven continents, Kia shares her tried-and-tested beauty tips for travellers

-I don’t tend to take castor oil with me on the road to keep my luggage as light as possible but it definitely helps to prepare my hair for the assault of long-term travel.
+I don’t tend to take castor oil with me on the road to keep my luggage as light as possible but it definitely helps to prepare my hair for the assault of travel.

 I also take hair growth supplements once a day.
 Again, this is quite pricey but it does what it says on the box.
 A wide-brimmed hat will also help protect your hair from the sun.

 6. Use a practical alternative to dry shampoo